SDBrett/jekyllblog/_posts/2017-01-07-aws-boto3-describe-vpc.md

 #### Describing the VPCs

 We have searched for VPCs and their IDs are now in the list vpcs.
-It&#8217;s now time to see some information on them.
+It';s now time to see some information on them.

 We will utilise a for loop to achieve this.